 Azure Stack firewall integration

 It's recommended that you use a firewall device to help secure Azure Stack.
-Although firewalls can help with things like distributed denial-of-service (DDOS) attacks, intrusion detection and content inspection, they can also become a throughput bottleneck for Azure storage services like blobs, tables, and queues.
+Firewalls can help defend against things like distributed denial-of-service (DDOS) attacks, intrusion detection, and content inspection.
+However, they can also become a throughput bottleneck for Azure storage services like blobs, tables, and queues.

 The Azure Resource Manager (administrator), administrator portal, and Key Vault (administrator) endpoints do not necessarily require external publishing.
-For example, as a service provider, you might want to limit the attack surface and only administer Azure Stack from inside your network, and not from the internet.
+For example, as a service provider, you could limit the attack surface by only administering Azure Stack from inside your network, and not from the internet.

 For enterprise organizations, the external network can be the existing corporate network.
-In such a scenario, you must publish those endpoints to operate Azure Stack from the corporate network.
+In this scenario, you must publish endpoints to operate Azure Stack from the corporate network.

 Network Address Translation

 NAT can also be an alternative to Public IP addresses on the external network or public VIPs.
 However, it is not recommended to do so because it limits the tenant user experience and increases complexity.
-The two options would be a 1:1 NAT that still requires one public IP per user IP on the pool or many: 1 NAT that requires a NAT rule per user VIP that contains associations to all ports a user might use.
+One option would be a one to one NAT that still requires one public IP per user IP on the pool.
+Another option is a many to one NAT that requires a NAT rule per user VIP for all ports a user might use.